You’ve begun the keto diet and are enjoying some results, but what gives with insomnia?

 In one study, researchers placed a sample of eighteen children on the keto diet and measured their progress and results over the course of three months.
 Eleven children were then measured for 12 months on the keto diet.

 The results showed that this resulted in a decrease in total sleep time, total night sleep, and daytime sleep.
-However, it improved the sleep quality in children with therapy-resistant epilepsy.
+However, it improved sleep quality in children with therapy-resistant epilepsy.

 Therefore, though none of the results showed a cognitive decline in the children, some evidence infers that the keto diet can certainly affect the quality and duration of people’s sleep.